actuallyniaxx/GR33N/README.md

 2. Dependencies

-Five native libraries, none of them packaged for the PS3.
+GR33N depends on native libraries, none of them packaged for the PS3.
 The scripts fetch, patch and build them into ~/.gr33n-deps/.

 Order matters — each one needs the previous one's headers: